Location Map & Facilities

 The camp utilizes an Iridium satellite telephone for communications.
 Guests requiring the use of the satellite phone should be aware that use charges run upwards of $7 per minute.
 Single Side Band (SSB) and Very High Frequency (VHF) radio communication equipment is utilized at the camp by the guides for communication between guides, camp, marine vessels, aircraft and for emergency USCG communications.

 Your chosen Trip Itinerary will provide you with more in depth information as to the day to day activities.
-However, all activities, outward from the camp location will be accompanied by a Hallo Bay guide due to the sheer number of bears and natural dangers in this remote wilderness area.
+However, all activities, outward from the camp location will be accompanied by a Hallo Bay naturalist due to the sheer number of bears and natural dangers in this remote wilderness area.
 One will not find this rule restrictive, but rather you will find the measure of safety and education it affords, priceless.

 Bear Safety Orientation